Fair Diffusion: Instructing Text-to-Image Generation Models on Fairness: Experiments

 \subsection{Mirrored Unfairness in Stable Diffusion}

 We start our empirical study by illustrating the presence of biases in SD and laying the foundation for the subsequent bias mitigation.
-To this end, we applied the measures discussed earlier and investigated SD's training data, LAION-5B, its pre-trained model, CLIP, and SD's outcome on gender occupation biases.
+To this end, we investigated SD's training data, LAION-5B, its pre-trained model, CLIP, and SD's outcome on gender occupation biases.

-\paragraph{Uncovering biases in the data and model foundations of Stable Diffusion} To begin with, we evaluated LAION-5B on four subsets of our occupation list (\cf Fig.~\hyperref[fig:dataset-stats]{4a}), where each subset contains images of occupations belonging to one field (science, arts, engineering, and caregiving).\footnote{Selection is explained in App.~D~Tab.~\ref{tab:occupation_group_list}.} Therefore, we classified the images of the subsets for gender to obtain insights into the rate of female-appearing persons, the share of images $\kappa$ classified as ``female'', as a measure of gender occupation bias.
-Fig.~\hyperref[fig:dataset-stats]{4b} shows that LAION-5B contains several occupation biases.
+\paragraph{Uncovering biases in the data and model foundations of Stable Diffusion.} To begin with, we evaluated LAION-5B on four subsets of our occupation list (\cf Fig.~\hyperref[fig:dataset-stats]{3a}), where each subset contains images of occupations belonging to one field (science, arts, engineering, and caregiving).\footnote{Selection is explained in App.~D~Tab.~\ref{tab:occupation_group_list}.} Therefore, we classified the images of the subsets for gender to obtain insights into the rate of female-appearing persons, the share of images $\kappa$ (Eq.~\ref{eq:class_inp}) classified as ``female'', as a measure of gender occupation bias.
+Fig.~\hyperref[fig:dataset-stats]{3b} shows that LAION-5B contains several occupation biases.
 One can observe that the rate of female-appearing persons is higher for occupation fields like arts or caregiving.
 On the other hand, the rate is lower for science or engineering.
 Both demonstrate stereotypical proportions in the dataset.
 For inspecting CLIP, we performed a bias association test, the iEAT.
 In this experiment, we tested the similarity between encoded images of different concepts.
-In the spirit of \citet{steed21image}, we applied their setup to the CLIP encoder and uncovered similar gender occupation biases (\cf~Tab.~\ref{tab:iEAT_Clip}).
+In the spirit of Steed \etal \cite{steed21image}, we applied their setup to the CLIP encoder and uncovered similar gender occupation biases (\cf Tab.~\ref{tab:iEAT_Clip}).
 For instance, encoded images of male-appearing persons are closer to engineering-related images than encoded images of female-appearing persons, which are, in turn, closer to caregiving-related images.
 More interestingly, we found a bias amplification when the association test on gender occupation bias is modified by ethnic attributes.
 In this case, images of male-appearing people are represented by European-American appearance and images of females by African-American appearance.
 Accordingly, an intersectionality bias \cite{wang22intersectionality} is present in CLIP too, amplifying the gender occupation bias.
 We show more details on this experiment in App.~Tab.~\ref{tab:iEAT_Clip_full}.